US President Joe Biden renominates Eric Garcetti as envoy to India

 -

-US President Joe Biden on Tuesday renominated Eric Garcetti, the former Mayor of Los Angeles, as his envoy to India, with the White House exuding confidence that he would be confirmed by the United States Senate this time.
+US President Joe Biden has renominated Eric Garcetti as his envoy to India, with the White House exuding confidence that the former Mayor of Los Angeles would be confirmed by the Senate this time.

+Garcetti, 51, is a close aide of President Biden.
+He has been Mayor of Los Angeles since 2013.

-Today, the White House will begin renominating candidates who were not confirmed in the last Congress, a media statement said.
+The move came as the White House began renominating candidates who were not confirmed in the last Congress.

-"As Secretary (of State, Tony) Blinken said very recently, our relationship with India is crucial and it's consequential, White House Press Secretary Karine Jean-Pierre told reporters at her daily news conference.
+"As Secretary (of State, Antony) Blinken said very recently, our relationship with India is crucial and it's consequential, so we see this as a very important nomination, White House Press Secretary Karine Jean-Pierre told reporters on Tuesday at her daily news conference.

+In July 2021, President Biden nominated Garcetti as his Ambassador to India.

+His nomination was initially blocked by Republican Senator Chuck Grassley because of allegations of inappropriate behaviour by one of his senior staffers.

-"So, we see this as he is well qualified, Mayor Garcetti, to serve in this vital role, and we're hopeful that the full Senate will confirm him promptly.
-Again, he was voted out of committee unanimously with strong bipartisan support, Jean-Pierre said.
+"So, we see this as he is well qualified Mayor Garcetti to serve in this vital role.
+And we're hopeful that the full Senate will confirm him promptly," she added.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)